Written by Terry Smith

 As we near the end of the year, the temperatures start to plummet down towards freezing and beyond especially towards the North of the UK, and this means possible frost damage to your favourite plants.
 Even the increase in wind strengths and heavier rains, matched with low temperatures can have adverse effects on your garden.

 There are ways to protect your plants during the winter though, and most of them are simple and inexpensive.
-Today’s article is all about the best frost protection for plants in the winter (or horticultural fleece if you prefer), and after reading you will have a better idea about how to take care of your own, and see them through until the friendlier conditions of Spring.
+Today’s article is all about the best frost protection fleece for plants in the winter (or horticultural fleece if you prefer), and after reading you will have a better idea about how to take care of your own, and see them through until the friendlier conditions of Spring.
 Before you go ahead and buy a fleece or jacket, you might like to have a look at the best frost protection fleece for plants buyers guide as there are some quality free alternatives too!

-How to protect your plants from frost in the UK
+Other ways to protect your plants from frost without spending money

 Here are a few ideas that you can try to prevent not just frost, but other winter damage such as water logging and soil erosion, this winter.

-- Adding a layer of mulch to the base of your plants can help protect them in a number of ways, but one of the main benefits of mulching before winter is that it can protect the plants roots from frost damage.
+Adding a layer of mulch to the base of your plants can help protect them in a number of ways, but one of the main benefits of mulching before winter is that it can protect the plants roots from frost damage.
 This is probably the easiest and most actionable of all the options I have for you, this along with the next two options.

-- Rehousing delicate plants in a greenhouse can really help them to see it through the next season.
+Rehousing delicate plants in a greenhouse can really help them to see it through the next season.
 You might have to heat your greenhouse to help things along too, but it all depends on what plants are in there.
 I specifically bought myself a mini greenhouse for this as my conservatory is already full.

 Like we said earlier, wrapping your plants in a cover made of fleece, hessian burlap, or something of that ilk, is one of the easiest and most effective ways to keep them safe in the winter.